craftercms/docs/source/developers/projects/qa/test-case-creation.rst

 .. image:: /_static/images/CreationTestCase3.png

-8. Type this code in the class *LoginPage* Created
+8. Type this code in the class *LoginPage* Created.

 .. code-block:: c